Raskundah/PieScan/README.md

 ```
 docker run -v .\Directory\to\scan:/scandir -e VT_API_KEY=YOUR_API_KEY -v .\your/hash/file.txt:/app/hashes.txt  yourBuildName  --hash-list hashes.txt --vt-check
 ```

 Make sure to use the path type based on the local OS.
 I.E "\" for windows and "/" for linux.

+I am but a student and unable to aid in much technical support.

 ---